UN chief urges 'bold' solutions to world's challenges amid coronavirus pandemic | Associated Press Of Pakistan

 “The gravity of the crisis should not be lost on anyone”, he said, “and the impacts of this pandemic are falling disproportionately on the most vulnerable”.

-“Although we desperately need to leap ahead, COVID-19…is taking us further away from the SDGs”, the UN chief commented.
+“Although we desperately need to leap ahead, COVID-19…iss taking us further away from the SDGs”, the UN chief commented.

 The Secretary-General cited inequalities within and between countries; a lack of resiliency investments; and disregard for the natural environment as some of the reasons sparking the “devasting impacts” of the COVID-19 crisis.